South Africa's mining crisis: Tensions mount as miners refuse to budge

 “The government needs to enforce regulations for mine closures and consider legalising small-scale mining to bring these operations into the formal economy,” Thabane urged.

 Not everyone shares this view, though.
 Yusuf Abramjee, a prominent anti-crime activist, has called for decisive action against the ‘zama zamas’.
 “These illegal miners are nothing more than criminals.
-They are heavily armed, well-organised, and operating outside the law,” he told TRT World from Pretoria, South Africa’s executive capital.
+They are heavily armed, well-organised, and operating outside the law,” he told TRT World from Pretoria, South Africa’s administrative capital.

 AP